isovector/certainty-by-construction/src/book/1-agda.lagda.md

 # Introduction to Agda

-This book in your hands is no ordinary prose.
-No, it is a living, breathing document.
-Certainly this is a curious claim; on what grounds can it be made?
-The book you are reading is not just a book, it is also a computer program written in the *literate style.*
+This book is no ordinary prose.
+It is not just a book, but it is also a piece of software.
 Literate programming is a technique for interspersing prose and computer programs in the same document.
-The result is a "polyglot": a single artifact that can be interpreted simultaneously as a book written in English, or a series of program modules written in Agda.
+The result is a *polyglot*: a single artifact that can be interpreted simultaneously as a book written in English, or a series of program modules written in Agda.

-The advantage of reading a literate program are that you can be sure the code *actually works.* This is not by the virtue of having had a diligent copy-editor; it's merely a byproduct of the process.
-The book simply can't be assembled into its current form if it contains any syntax errors or if any of its tests fail.
+By virtue of being a literate program, this book is only capable of being typeset if all of the code actually compiles; it's not by the virtue of having had a diligent copy-editor!
+The book simply will not compile if any of the Agda code presented in it doesn't typecheck, or if any of its tests fail.
 And as we will see shortly, Agda programs come with very extensive tests.

-Furthermore, presenting all the code means I, the author, cannot sweep any nitty-gritty details under the rug.
+In this chapter we will get acquainted with Agda's syntax, core ideas, and interactive tooling.
+By the end, you will be able to parse Agda code mentally, be able to write simple functions, and type the many funny Unicode characters which are ubiquitous in real Agda code.

 ## Modules and Imports

-When code is presented in this book, it will come in a box like the following:

 Hidden